Locate Perkins, Stafford, and PLUS Loans

 What information do I need to use the NSLDS Student Access website?

-In order to use the NSLDS Student Access website, you will need to provide your Social Security Number (SSN), the first two letters of your last name, your date of birth, and your FAFSA Personal Identification Number (PIN).
+In order to use the NSLDS Student Access website, you will need to provide your Social Security Number (SSN), the first two letters of your last name, your date of birth, and your FSA ID.

 How secure is the NSLDS Student Access website?

-The unique combination of SSN, PIN, and personal information needed to access the NSLDS Student Access website makes it as secure as using an ATM.
+The unique combination of SSN, FSA ID, and personal information needed to access the NSLDS Student Access website makes it as secure as using an ATM.

 What assistance is available when using the NSLDS Student Access website?